 It's worth pointing out that the law is not always clear-cut when it comes to applying the discovery rule and the five-year deadline.
 In fact, courts in Wisconsin have held that it would be unconstitutional to apply the statute of repose in certain situations—such as when a patient couldn't have known about a diagnostic error that overlooked her metastatic cancer until more than five years after the mistake.
 (See, for instance, Estate of Makos by Major v.
 Wisconsin Masons Health Care Fund, 564 N.W.2d 662 (Wis.
 1997).)
 That's why it's always a good idea to speak with a medical malpractice attorney about your situation, even if you're worried that the filing deadline has passed.

 Wisconsin has a different filing deadline for medical malpractice cases involving young children.
-In these cases, the child's parent or guardian may file the lawsuit before the child's tenth birthday or within the standard three-year/one-year standard time limit, whichever deadline comes later.
-Otherwise, the standard statute of limitations applies even if the injured patient was a minor (under the age of 18) at the time of the medical error, unless the minor is incarcerated or has a development or mental disability.
+In these cases, the child's parent or guardian may file the lawsuit before the child's tenth birthday or within the standard three-year/one-year time limit, whichever deadline comes later.
+Otherwise, the standard statute of limitations applies even if the injured patient was a minor (younger than 18 year of age) at the time of the medical error, unless the minor is incarcerated or has a development or mental disability.
 (Wis.
-Stat. § 893.56 (2021).)
+Stat. § 893.56 (2022).)

 Wisconsin courts have held that when a patient has been under a health care provider's continuing—and allegedly negligent—treatment for a specific medical condition, the "clock" for the statute of limitations doesn't start running until the date of the last treatment.
 Also, the clock is paused (or "tolled" in legalese) under a few circumstances, including: